-- While monitoring, you cannot be interrupted by previously-activated features such as Camp On or Callback. - During monitoring, you temporarily lose Hard Hold, Soft Hold, and Phonebook features. - A call cannot be transferred to you while you are monitoring. - An Agent who has a call on Soft Hold cannot be monitored. - You cannot commence Agent monitoring if you have a call on hold. - You cannot monitor calls that are directed to a recorded announcement until the ACD caller has been answered by an Agent. - If you establish a conference during Silent Monitoring, you will not be placed automatically in Silent Monitor mode once the conference has ended.
-You must start over and re-establish Silent Monitoring following termination of the Conference. - If you are responsible for monitoring more than one Agent Group, you must exit the Silent Monitor feature for the Group you are presently monitoring and then re-establish it for the next Group you want to monitor.
+- While monitoring, you cannot be interrupted by previously-activated features such as Camp On or Callback. - During monitoring, you temporarily lose Auto Hold, Soft Hold, Phonebook features, and the Call Prompt on your set. - A call cannot be transferred to you while you are monitoring - An Agent who has a call on Soft Hold cannot be monitored. - You cannot commence Agent monitoring if you have a call on hold. - You cannot monitor calls that are directed to a recorded announcement, until the ACD caller has been answered by an Agent. - If you establish a conference during Silent Monitoring, you will not be placed automatically in Silent Monitor mode once the conference has ended.
+You must start over and re-establish Silent Monitoring following termination of the Conference. - If you are responsible for monitoring more than one Agent Group, you must exit the Silent Monitor feature for the Group you are presently monitoring and then re-establish it for the next Group you want to monitor. - You cannot monitor a set that is already being monitored. - You cannot monitor an agent ID if it is not logged in anywhere.